5 Things You Can Do to Be a Better Ally

 2. Speak Less, Listen More

-Asking questions is a critical part of becoming a better ally, but before you do so, take the time to do your own learning about oppression.
+Also know that asking questions is a critical part of becoming a better ally.
+But before you start asking away, take the time to do your own learning about oppression.
 This way, you can ask questions from a place of some knowledge, and to deepen your understanding.
 And when you ask (respectfully, of course, and only when the other person is comfortable with sharing) be prepared to primarily listen and affirm.

 3. Do Use Your Voice to Challenge Hate